What Is Depth Psychology? Jung’s Approach to the Unconscious

 The goal here is to arrive at the transcendent function in the Center.

-The shadow represents everything the individual divorces or cuts off from themselves in early development.
+The shadow contains what we deny, fear, or condemn in ourselves.
+It represents everything we were divorced or cut off from during early development.
 It’s sometimes referred to as the disowned self.

 In Jung’s approach to the psyche, the anima is the feminine aspect of a man’s personality, while the animus is the masculine counterpart of a woman’s psyche.